Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

   # i.e. Messages: [] or the value isn't there.
   Prize-Message:
     - "<gray>You have won <red>%reward% <gray>from <red>%crate%."
-  # A default command if the prize doesn't have any commands
-  # i.e. Commands: [] or the value isn't there.
+  # A list of commands to run by default on every prize.
+  # If you do not want these commands to run, set this to []
   Prize-Commands: []
   # Global Settings
   Settings:
+    # Handles settings related to the border
+    Border:
+      # Settings related to the glass border
+      Glass-Border:
+        Toggle: true # Should the glass border be enabled?
     # Broadcast a message to the server
     Broadcast:
       # If the messages should be sent.